jingram80024/jingram80024/README.md

 ## A Little About Me
 <samp align="center">
-An Associate Electrical Engineer interested in embedded software and hardware, FPGAs, and embedded camera interfacing.
+An Associate Electrical Engineer interested in embedded software and hardware, FPGAs, and computer vision.
 </samp>

 ## Languages